micolous/grpc-asgi-django-demo/README.md

 Any [contributions](./CONTRIBUTING.md) made to the project must be your own work, and shall be licensed under the same terms.

-The Docker images in this project contain software distributed under various other licenses.
+The Docker images this project builds contain software distributed under various other licenses.
 Of note:

 - `asgiref` is distributed under a 3-clause BSD license